memgraph/docs/docs/how-to-guides/replication.md

 2. REPLICA instance 2 at `172.17.0.4`

    ```
-   REGISTER REPLICA REP2 SYNC WITH TIMEOUT 1 TO "172.17.0.4";
+   REGISTER REPLICA REP2 SYNC TO "172.17.0.4";
    ```

-   REPLICA instance 2 is called REP 2, its replication mode is SYNC WITH TIMEOUT, and it is located at IP address `172.17.0.4.` with port `10000`.
+   REPLICA instance 2 is called REP 2, its replication mode is SYNC, and it is located at IP address `172.17.0.4.` with port `10000`.

-   When the REPLICA instance is running in SYNC WITH TIMEOUT mode the MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction within a configured time interval.
-If the response from a REPLICA times out, the replication mode of that instance will be changed to ASYNC.
-SYNC WITH TIMEOUT prioritizes data consistency until unexpected issues force the system to prioritize availability and partition tolerance.
+   When the REPLICA instance is running in SYNC mode, the MAIN instance will not commit a transaction until all REPLICA instances running in the SYNC mode confirm they have received the same transaction.
+SYNC mode prioritizes data consistency but has no tolerance for any network failures.

    If you used any port other than `10000` while demoting a REPLICA instance, you will need to specify it like this: "172.17.0.3:5000"